spatrik2001/spatrik2001/README.md

 Hi stranger, welcome to the circ... i mean, welcome to spatrik2001's github page. (which is basically a circus :circus_tent:)

-I'm a 20 years old Hungarian guy who is interested in programming and web development.
+I'm a 21 years old Hungarian guy who is interested in programming and web development.
 My birthday is in 7th June.<br>
 My hometown is Győr, which is in northwest Hungary and the capital of Győr-Moson-Sopron county.<br>
 My goal is to settle down in a job which contains programming. 🤔<br>
-In the current situation, I only know HTML, CSS and JavaScript, but if I have free time after school, I'm trying to improve my skills or knowledge about that. :angel:<br>
+In the current situation, I only know Frontend development and some backend language like node.js, but if I have free time after school, I'm trying to improve my skills or knowledge about that. :angel:<br>

 ![harmatosbikafing's github stats](https://github-readme-stats.vercel.app/api?username=spatrik2001&show_icons=true&theme=radical)